tjd1234/cmpt225fall2023/assignments/a4/README.md

 called on the values in the vector.
 It has the type `ulong` (`unsigned long`) because the comparison counts can get very large.

-You should modify basic sorting functions to return accurate `Sort_stats` objects.
+You should modify the code of the sorting functions to return accurate `Sort_stats` objects.
 You can write helper functions if you like.

 ### Example: Bubble Sort